CHEAPEST ROUTE FROM Los Angeles TO Bremen

 The best price found on momondo to Bremen was $14/pp from Stockholm, which is 99% cheaper than the average flight price to Bremen.
 To find the cheapest price to Bremen from your area, use momondo’s Airport-to-Airport Pricing Tool.

-Hannover Airport, Hamburg Airport, Muenster Airport, Braunschweig-Wolfsburg Airport or Hamburg Luebeck-Blankensee Airport can be an alternative airport used for travel to Bremen.
+Hannover Airport, Hamburg Airport, Muenster Airport, Braunschweig Braunschweig-Wolfsburg Airport or Hamburg Luebeck-Blankensee Airport can be an alternative airport used for travel to Bremen.

-Currently, Germany travel restrictions include travel to Bremen.
 Germany has restricted the entry of travelers who are arriving from outside the European Economic Area, except for nationals of Germany, residents with a residence permit, and D-Visa holders, and certain exceptions (detailed below).
-As of June 25, travelers arriving from Austria, Belgium, Bulgaria, Croatia, Czechia, Cyprus, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland or the United Kingdom may enter Germany.
-Germany has also lifted restrictions on entry for travelers coming from the following countries: Australia, Canada, Georgia, New Zealand, Thailand and Uruguay.
+Germany has restricted all air passenger flights from the UK.
+In order to travel to Germany on exempt transportation UK nationals resident in Germany will require proof of residence.
+If they are not yet in possession of a residence card, they will be required to provide credible evidence that they are resident in Germany.
+This could include an address registration certificate (Meldebescheinigung), a tenancy agreement, a utility bill in their name, or a certificate of application (Fiktionsbescheinigung).
+As of June 25, travelers arriving from Austria, Belgium, Bulgaria, Croatia, Czechia, Cyprus, Denmark, Estonia, Finland, France, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland may enter Germany.
+Germany has also lifted restrictions on entry for travelers coming from the following countries: Australia, New Zealand, Singapore, Thailand and Uruguay.
 Travelers must have spent at least 2 weeks in the above-listed countries prior to their flight to Germany.
-Restrictions will also be lifted for entry from South Korea, China and Japan if this can be agreed on a reciprocal basis.
+Restrictions will also be lifted for entry from China, Japan, South Korea, Hong Kong and Macao if this can be agreed on a reciprocal basis.
 The list will be reviewed every two weeks.
 Entry from any third country is possible for travelers who can demonstrate an important reason for their travel.
 The list of important reasons covers German and EU citizens and any third-country nationals with a right of residency in Germany.
-It also includes healthcare and social care personnel and health researchers, skilled workers whose economic activity is necessary and cannot be postponed or performed from abroad, freight and transport staff, seasonal workers, students who cannot continue their studies from abroad, travelers making visits for urgent family reasons, diplomats and staff at international organisations, and persons transiting Germany.
-Travelers entering Germany after staying in a designated risk area abroad during the previous 14 days must undergo mandatory testing for Covid-19.
+It also includes healthcare and social care personnel and health researchers, skilled workers whose economic activity is necessary and cannot be postponed or performed from abroad, freight and transport staff, seasonal workers, students who cannot continue their studies from abroad, travelers making visits for urgent family reasons, diplomats and staff at international organizations, and persons transiting Germany.
+Travelers entering Germany after staying in a designated risk area abroad during the previous 14 days must undergo mandatory testing for COVID-19.
 The German government regularly updates its list of designated risk areas.
 See the "English archive" at the bottom of the Robert Koch Institute page for the latest updated list.Entry requirements